Technical Architecture

 Every AI action.
 Enforced before it happens.

-VisIQ operates at the execution boundary — where AI agents act — not downstream where it's already too late.
+VisIQ operates at the execution boundary, where custom AI agents act, not downstream where it's already too late.
 4 modules.
 1 total control plane.

 What happens between “run” and “done”

-Every request an AI agent makes passes through this sequence — in real time, before any data moves.
+Every request a custom AI agent makes passes through this sequence, in real time, before any data moves.

 ISOLATEIntercepts & holds the request